kingkillery/Spreadsheet_LLM_Encoder/README.md

 ### 3. Inverted Index Creation

 Instead of storing each cell individually, the encoder creates an inverted index mapping content values to cell references.
-This significantly reduces redundancy and creates a more compact representation.
+Identical values are merged into contiguous address ranges and empty cells are omitted, resulting in a compact representation.

 ### 4. Format Region Aggregation